Australia recognizes First Nations history with annual celebrations

-A woman visits an outdoor sculpture exhibition named Les Sculptures Refusees in Sydney, Australia, Nov.
-4, 2020.
-(Photo by Hu Jingchen/Xinhua)
+Aboriginal people dance at Sydney harbor, Australia, Nov.
+11, 2020.
+(Photo by Zhu Hongye/Xinhua)

-Australia on Sunday kicked off a week of celebrations recognizing the history and culture of its First Nations peoples, with the year 2020's theme "Always Was, Always Will Be."
+Australia on Sunday kicked off a week of celebrations recognizing the history and culture of its First Nations peoples, with this year's theme "Always Was, Always Will Be."

 Named after the National Aborigines and Islanders Day Observance Committee (NAIDOC), every year NAIDOC Week invites all Australians to explore the rich history of the country's first inhabitants through talks, films, performances and other special events.